 Choosing a backpack is tough.
 Choosing a bug out backpack is even tougher.
 The wrong bag could leave you holding the bag… or dead.

 I’ll admit it, I am a backpack junkie.
 I have more backpacks than many women have purses.
 The good news is that since I’m a preparedness blogger and camper I can rationalize that all day long.
-Finding the perfect backpack is a journey not a destination.
+Finding and building the perfect bug out bag is a journey not a destination.
 You’re going to buy and try many before you find that perfect pack, and even then it may not be perfect for all circumstances.

 How big of a backpack can you carry?
 Are you a large person, a petite person or a 7 foot tall giant?